 The main advantage of drum tab is that it’s easy to create, as you just have to memorize a few MIDI numbers rather than decide which staff lines to use in a traditional music staff.

-Your track will have six lines of tablature below the standard notation.
+Your instrument will have six lines of tablature below the standard notation.
 To notate, click on a tablature line and enter a number representing your the drum sound you want.
 These are General MIDI percussion sounds; if you’ve used drum tab before, you’ll be right at home.
 The numbers are:

 |37||Snare cross stick|